Mental Health Facilities Windham County, CT

 United Services Inc

-United Services Inc is a mental health clinic in Windham County, CT, located at 1007 North Main Street, 6241.
+United Services Inc is a mental health center in Windham County, Connecticut, located at 1007 North Main Street, 6241 zip code.
 United Services Inc provides outpatient treatment.
-United Services Inc offers individual psychotherapy, behavior modification and integrated dual diagnosis disorder treatment to adults, seniors 65 or older and children / adolescents.
-United Services Inc also supports people with traumatic brain injury, people with serious mental illness and children/adolescents with serious emotional disturbance.
-Additional services offered at United Services Inc include supported employment, diet and exercise counseling and case management.
+United Services Inc offers trauma therapy, psychotropic medication and group therapy to young adults, seniors 65 or older and children / adolescents.
+United Services Inc also supports people with PTSD, people with traumatic brain injury and LGBT.
+More services available at United Services Inc include court-ordered outpatient treatment, psychosocial rehabilitation services and supported housing.

 Learn More